obfuscaten/Xantexo/README.md

 ## 📖 About me

-* 💻 I’m currently working on @???
+* 💻 I’m currently working on @Venedus
-* 📱 I’m currently on the ???
-Team
+* 📱 I’m currently on the Venedus Team